Pedro Henrique (footballer, born January 1992)

-Pedro Henrique Cortes Oliveira Góis (born 17 January 1992), commonly known as Pedro Henrique, is a Brazilian-born East Timorese professional footballer who plays as a forward for Liga 1 side Persikabo 1973.
+Pedro Henrique Cortes Oliveira Góis (born 17 January 1992) is a professional footballer who plays as a forward for Malaysia Super League side Kuching City.
+Born in Brazil, he represented East Timor at youth level.

 Club career

 Youth career

-Born and raised in São Paulo, Brazil, Pedro began his career as a football player in 2004 with Brazilian top club, São Paulo FC where he played for the next three years.
+Born and raised in São Paulo, Brazil, Pedro began his career as a football player in 2004 with Brazilian top club, São Paulo where he played for the next three years.
 In 2008, he moved to Rio Claro-based Rio Claro Futebol Clube and in 2009 he played for another Brazilian top club, Porto Alegre-based Grêmio Foot-Ball Porto Alegrense.

 Mogi Mirim

 In 2010, he began his professional footballing career with Mogi Mirim-based Mogi Mirim Esporte Clube.
 He scored 9 goals in 3 appearances in the 2011 Campeonato Paulista for the Mogi Mirim-based club.

 Uberaba

 In 2011, he moved to Uberaba-based Campeonato Mineiro club, Uberaba Sport Club.
 He made a substitute appearance for the club in the 2011 Campeonato Mineiro on 13 February 2011 in a 2–1 win over Guarani Esporte Clube.
 He also made a substitute appearance in the 2011 Copa do Brasil on 17 February 2011 in the First Phase in a 3–1 win over Santa Helena Esporte Clube.